PiotrSroda/React_YouTube/README.md

-npm start
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Runs the app in the development mode.
+Type `npm start`into console to run the app in the development mode.<br>
-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 A small React app for searching Youtube videos.